jenkins-infra/jenkins-infra/README.md

 The amount of testing that can be done locally is as follows:

 * `bundle install` - To get the necessary gems to run tests locally, if you're unfamiliar with Ruby development you may want to use [RVM](http://rvm.io/) to create an isolated Ruby environment
 * `./check` - Will run the
   [rspec-puppet](http://rspec-puppet) unit tests and the [puppet-lint](http://puppet-lint.com) style validation.
 If you intend to run the rspec-puppet over and over, use `rake spec_standalone` to avoid re-initializing the Puppet module fixtures every time.

 ### Vagrant-based testing

-#### Pre-requisites

- * Run the `./vagrant-bootstrap` script locally to make sure your local environment is prepared for Vagranting

 #### Running server spec tests